antmicro/renode-linux-runner-action/README.md

 A Task file is a YAML file with the following fields:

 - `name`: the only mandatory field; it is used to resolve dependencies between Tasks.
-- `shell`: the name of the shell on which the commands will be executed.
+- `shell`: the name of the shell in which the commands will be executed.
 The action has three available shells (`host`, `target`, `renode`).
-- `requires`: the array of tasks that must be executed before this task.
+- `requires`: an array of tasks that must be executed before this task.
 This list is empty by default.
-- `before`: the array of tasks that must be executed after this task, but these tasks do not have to exist.
-This list is empty by default.
+- `before`: an array of tasks that will be executed after this task.
+This list is empty by default and the tasks included in the array do not need to exist.
 - `echo`: Boolean parameter.
 If true, the output from the shell will be printed.
 Default: `false`
 - `timeout`: Default timeout for each command.
 Commands can override this setting.
 Default: `null`, meaning no timeout for your commands.
 - `fail-fast`: Boolean parameter.
 If true, the action will return the error from the first failed command and stop.
 Otherwise, the action will fail at the end of the task.
 Default: `true`
-- `sleep`: The action will wait for the specified time in seconds before proceeding to the next task.
+- `sleep`: The action will wait for the specified time (in seconds) before proceeding to the next task.
 Default: `0`
 - `command`: List of commands or `Command` objects to execute.
 Default: empty
 - `vars`: Dictionary of variables.
 [Read more about it here](#variables).
 Default: empty